-This includes local elected officials such as mayors, members of the board of supervisors, city council, etc. It also includes state representatives and senators.
 State representatives and senators are the persons that provide funding that makes the credentialing process possible.
-If elected officials cannot attend, an invitation helps inform of the agency's achievement.
+If elected officials cannot attend, an

-Other Community Leaders

-Think of others in the community that may be interested in attending such as the chamber of commerce or economic development organization.
+Other Community Leaders Think of others in the community that may be interested in attending such as the chamber of commerce or economic development organization.
 Use the celebration as a way of informing community leaders about the program and organization.